 - Excellent communication skills, both written and oral

-- High levels of creativity, imagination and vision
+- High levels of creativity and imagination

-- A keen interest in the built environment and the dedication to see projects to their conclusion
+- A keen interest in the built environment and the dedication to see projects through to their conclusion

 - Willingness to work long hours, under time and budget pressure

 - Excellent design and drafting skills and proficiency with computer-aided design (CAD)